Blog

 If you’ve taken a moment to Google, “Why am I balding?” chances are, male pattern baldness was the first result that came up.
 This common cause of hair loss is mostly genetic and affects the majority of men who suffer from hair loss.

 With androgenetic alopecia, hormonal changes cause an increase in DHT, which makes hair follicles shrink, resulting in thinner, shorter hairs.
-This shrinkage of hair follicles prevents new hairs from being produced, leading to hair loss.
+This shrinkage prevents new hairs from growing, leading to hair loss.

-While the most common cause of hair loss is male pattern baldness, there are other medical conditions to consider in terms of why your hair is falling out.
+While the most common cause of hair loss is male pattern baldness, your hair might be falling out because of an underlying health issue, like:

-Thyroid conditions.
+• Thyroid disease.
 Severe thyroid disorders (like Hashimoto’s disease) can cause hair loss.
-But if this is the cause, you’ll likely experience other symptoms, like fatigue or weight gain.
+But you’ll likely experience other symptoms, too, like fatigue or weight gain.

-Telogen effluvium.
+• Telogen effluvium.
 This is a temporary type of hair loss often caused by very stressful, anxiety-inducing, or traumatic events, hospitalization, or even as a side effect of medications.
-It can be confused with permanent hair loss, but it’s reversible.
-And the best news is that it usually resolves on its own.
+It might look like permanent hair loss, but it’s reversible.
+And it usually resolves on its own.

-Tinea capitis.
-This condition is a fungal infection on the scalp that causes small, scaly spots and pustules.
+• Tinea capitis.
+Also known as scalp ringworm, this scalp fungal infection causes small, scaly spots and pustules.
 If left untreated, it can lead to hair loss from permanent scarring.
-But tinea capitis is almost never seen in adults.

-Trichotillomania.
+• Trichotillomania.
 Sometimes, folks experiencing a mental health issue will pull out their own hair.
-If this is the cause of your hair loss, seek support from a mental health professional, as therapy or medication might help.
+This is a condition known as trichotillomania.

 Daily habits and other factors can lead to hair loss as well, including:

-The good news is that if any of these led to your hair loss, your hair should eventually grow back once you stop doing the thing that caused it.
+The good news is that if any of these are behind your hair loss, your hair should eventually grow back once you change your routine.

 Minoxidil is an FDA-approved topical treatment for hair loss.
-Because it’s topical, you may experience fewer side effects compared to other treatments like finasteride.
+Because it’s topical, you may experience fewer side effects compared to oral treatments like finasteride.

-You also can get minoxidil over the counter in the United States, making it an easy option for anyone looking to take action right away.
-Hims offers both minoxidil liquid solution and minoxidil foam.
+You can also get minoxidil over the counter in the United States, making it an easy option for anyone looking to take action right away.
+Hims offers access to both minoxidil liquid solution and minoxidil foam.

-This FDA-approved oral treatment is very effective at treating male pattern baldness.
-Through Hims, you can also get finasteride as a topical finasteride spray or a chewable version.
+This FDA-approved oral treatment is an effective male pattern baldness treatment.
+Through Hims, you can also access providers who can prescribe topical finasteride spray or a chewable version.

 Finasteride works by blocking DHT, the main culprit of male pattern baldness.